Analytic approach to boundary integrability with application to mixed-flux $AdS_3 \times S^3$: Analytic criteria

 \section{Analytic criteria}

-To analyse integrable two-dimensional sigma-models with boundaries, we start from bulk data: a flat Lax connection ${\cal L}(\x)$, generally meromorphic in $\x\in\mathbb{CP}^1$ and in an $n\times n$ matrix representation of the loop algebra ${\mathbb{C}(\x)}\otimes \mathfrak{g}$, {whose analytic structure in $\x$ encodes an infinite tower of conserved charges. } Under periodic conditions on $S^1_\sigma$, these are generated by $T_{{\cal L}}( 2\pi , 0 ;\x)$.
+To analyse integrable two-dimensional sigma-models with boundaries as outlined in the introduction, we start from bulk data: an on-shell flat Lax connection ${\cal L}(\x)$, generally in an $n\times n$ matrix representation of the loop algebra ${\mathbb{C}(\x)}\otimes \mathfrak{g}$.
+Under periodic conditions on $S^1_\sigma$, towers of charges are then generated by $T_{{\cal L}}( 2\pi , 0 ;\x)$.
 One can also allow for flatness-preserving gauge transformations